Passing parameters to routes

 }

-Here, after you press "Done", the home screen's route.params will be updated to reflect the post text that you passed in navigate.
+After pressing "Done", the home screen's route.params will be updated with the post text.

 Passing params to a nested screen